-(1) (2) (3) (4) Conclusion Check unrestricted Prevent neighbouring Assist in safeguarding Preserve the setting Balance of STOCKSFIELD sprawl of large built- towns merging into the countryside from and special character contributions to LPA LPA name up areas one another encroachment of historic towns purposes (1) to (4) SD01(a) Stocksfield Majority of LPA is × LPA is enclosed ○ Area of open Not Applicable Section Se North (a) contained by existing by existing settlement land which is almost Overall medium development, and therefore does entirely enclosed by contribution to Green therefore potential not preserve the existing development.
+(1) (2) (3) (4) Conclusion Check unrestricted Prevent neighbouring Assist in safeguarding Preserve the setting Balance of STOCKSFIELD sprawl of large built- towns merging into the countryside from and special character contributions to LPA LPA name up areas one another encroachment of historic towns purposes (1) to (4) SD01(a) Stocksfield × Majority of LPA is × LPA is enclosed Not Applicable ○ LPA SD01(a) North (a) contained by existing by existing settlement land which is almost Overall medium development, and therefore does entirely enclosed by contribution to Green therefore potential not preserve the existing development.
 Belt purposes.
 Low for sprawl is limited. separation between A695 forms strong risk of sprawl and Stocksfield and boundary and merger is offset by neighbouring restricts moderate risk of settlements. encroachment into encroachment. wider countryside.
 Although strongly contained, this LPA consists largely of sloping open farmland.

-LPA STOCKSFIELD LPA name (1) Check unrestricted sprawl of large built- up areas (2) Prevent neighbouring towns merging into one another (3) Assist in safeguarding the countryside from encroachment (4) Preserve the setting and special character of historic towns Conclusion Balance of contributions to purposes (1) to (4) SD01(b) Stocksfield North (b) LPA is contained by the River Tyne N/W and railway line S/E which limits potential for wider sprawl.
-However, there is potential for non-compact and ribbon development along existing road links and river valley.
-There is also risk of 'leapfrog' development from the Tyne and Wear conurbation in this area.
-Solution States Sta ✓ Rural countryside landscape expanding along the river bank.
-Although LPA exhibits strong durable boundaries, this is an area of countryside detached from settlement by the railway line.
-Countryside in this area contributes towards the wider openness of the Green Belt.
-LPA SD01(b) Overall high contribution to Green Belt purposes.
-High risk of merger and encroachment outweigh moderate risk of sprawl.
-SD01(c) Stocksfield North (c) ✓ There is high risk of sprawl through 'leapfrog' development from Tyne and Wear and ribbon development occurring east along ✓ Despite strong boundaries to the east formed by areas of woodland and steep gradients, there is high risk of coalescence with ✓ Predominantly open area of countryside including recreation grounds and extractive site.
-Although LPA exhibits some stronger outer ✓ LPA SD01(c) High contribution towards Green Belt purposes.
-High risk of sprawl, merger and encroachment.
+(1) Check unrestricted (2) (3) (4) Preserve the setting Conclusion Balance of STOCKSFIELD sprawl of large built- Prevent neighbouring towns merging into Assist in safeguarding the countryside from and special character contributions to LPA LPA name up areas one another encroachment of historic towns purposes (1) to (4) SD01(b) Stocksfield North (b) ○ LPA is containedby the River Tyne ○ Terrain and topography limit risk ✓ Rural countryside landscape expanding ○ LPA SD01(b) Overall high N/W and railway line S/E which limits potential for wider of coalescence with Broomhaugh and Riding Mill.
+Despite along the river bank.
+Although LPA exhibits strong durable contribution to Green Belt purposes.
+High risk of merger and sprawl.
+However, there is potential for strong containment of LPA, land is not boundaries, this is an area of countryside encroachment outweigh moderate non-compact and ribbon entirely isolated from the settlement of detached from settlement by the risk of sprawl. development along existing road links and river valley.
+There is Bywell, which is visible across the River Tyne.
+Erosion of railway line.
+Countryside in this area contributes also risk of 'leapfrog' development from separation between Stocksfield towards the wider openness of the the Tyne and Wear and Bywell would Green Belt. area. impinge upon the openness of the Green Belt in this area.
+SD01(c) Stocksfield North (c) ✓ There is high risk of sprawl through 'leapfrog' ✓ Despite strong boundaries to the east formed by areas ✓ Predominantly open area of countryside including ✓ LPA SD01(c) High contribution towards Green Belt development from Tyne and Wear and of woodland and steep gradients, there recreation grounds and extractive site. purposes.
+High risk of sprawl, merger and ribbon development is high risk of Although LPA exhibits encroachment. occurring east along coalescence with some stronger outer